-Oh sin!
+Oh, sin!
 How hast thou curst us!
-Thou hast thrown up a barrier between ourselves and God; with thy chilling breath thou hast extinguished the light of our household joys.
-Thou hast unstrung our harp, and filled the air with discordant cries.
-Thou hast unsheathed the sword, and bathed it in human blood.
-Thou hast dug every grave in the bosom of the fair earth; but for thee we should not have known the name of widow or orphan, tear and sigh, sorrow and death; but for thee our hearts would not have known pain.
+Thou hast thrown up a barrier between ourselves and God; with thy chilling breath, thou hast extinguished the light of our household joys.
+Thou hast unstrung our harp and filled the air with discordant cries.
+Thou hast unsheathed the sword and bathed it in human blood.
+Thou hast dug every grave in the Earth's bosom, but for thee, we should not have known the name of widow or 1orphan, tear and sigh, and sorrow and death, but for thee our hearts would not have known pain.